-Together with Aruba Port Authority (APA) and Port of Amsterdam International (PoAI) OZ Caribbean collaborates within a multi-year plan in transforming the urban development of the harbor front into a sustainable mixed-use area.
+Together with Aruba Port Authority (APA) and Port of Amsterdam International (PoAI) OZ Caribbean collaborates within a multi-year plan in transforming the urban development of the harbor front Port City into a sustainable mixed-use area.
 The mixed-use program includes residences, offices, retail facilities and great space for a public park.
 Transformation and re-designing for urban development in the Caribbean requires a pioneering, flexible and innovative approach; it is about finding a balance between planning and improvisation resulting in a renewed concept ‘informal grid’.

 The new Port City, located in the southwest part of the capital Oranjestad, is a merge of three locations.
 It is connecting the former Containers Harbor area with Paardenbaai and Bushiri Beach combining approximately 180.000 square meters for new urban programming.
 The informal grid concept simulates an organic growth, including flexibility and diversity, connecting the harbor front to Oranjestad as well as welcoming (cruise) tourist to Aruba.
 Port City’s informal grid is a cohesion of the existing qualities of Oranjestad.